Video games in China: Lifting of the console ban (2014–2017)

-Approvals freeze and further steps to restrict youth gaming (2018–present)
+Approvals freeze and further steps to restrict youth gaming (2018–2023)

-In March 2018, the organization structural of SART was changed, created a period of several months where no new game licenses were given out.
+In March 2018, after the structural re-organization of State Administration of Radio and Television (SART), over a period of several months, no new game licenses were given out.
 Further, MOC had made the process of getting these licenses more stringent.
 This period has significantly impacted Tencent, one of the largest publishers of video games for China.
 In August 2018, Tencent was forced to pull from sale their version of Monster Hunter World from China as they had not got their license for it and the government received complaints about its content.
 Tencent were also blocked from publishing personal computer versions of PlayerUnknown's Battlegrounds and Fortnite Battle Royale.
 The license freezes was reported to have significant effects on those game publishers and developers that rely on Chinese sales.
 In late August 2018, the Chinese Ministry of Education called on the Chinese government and SART to also address the growing issue of myopia in children which was attributed to long hours of gaming on small screens like with mobile devices.
 The Ministry of Education had asked SART to consider placing restrictions on the number of hours each young player can play a game.
 On news of this, Tencent shares lost 5% of their value, an estimated US$20 billion on the stock market, the next day.
 A further approval route was closed by Chinese authorities in October 2018; this "green channel" route, which had been in place by August 2018, allowed a game to have a period of one month on the market for purposes of consumer testing without having full government approval, but had been seen by game publishers as temporary relief from the current ban.
 Tencent had been planning on distributing and monetizing from Fortnite Battle Royale via this method before this route was closed.

 With China's effective ban of new games continuing into October 2018, Chinese players have found other routes of getting new games, which include using Steam which uses overseas servers.
 Further, existing titles released before the freeze that continue to offer new content have seen a resurgence in players and spending as a result.
 To comply with the planned new rules, Tencent announced that all mobile games it manages in China will require users to use their Chinese ID to play.
 This will be used by Tencent to track the time that minors play the game and implement time limitations on them, among other steps to meet new regulations.